Tointech/ACM-ICMR-24-TeGA/README.md

     │ ├── 2.jpg
     │ ├── ...jpg

-- Execute the first four sections of the notebook to set up the environment and define necessary functions.
+- Next, execute the first four sections of the notebook to initialize the environment and define essential functions.

-- In the final section, execute the cells corresponding to the task you wish to experiment.
+- In the final section, proceed to execute the cells relevant to the task you wish to explore.

 ### Experimental Results